fiinix/fiinix.github.io/_posts/2014/june/2014-06-29-my-kingdom-for-a-rye-bread.md

 But I still haven't figured out, or even found a decent recipe, for how to bake these which means I'm still in the research stage and will most likely stay there for some time.

-But in the meantime I was struck by the desire to have some crisp ryebread and "this should require quite as much research", I thought to myself.
+But in the meantime I was struck by the desire to have some rye crispbread and "this should require quite as much research", I thought to myself.

 A quick internet search later I found a guy called [Nigel Slater][nigel] who, taking inspiration from the market in Stockholm, had created a very *very* simple recipe for rye crispbread that looked to be to my liking.